Maintaining your home

 The goal of this Manual is to help everyone be better homeowners.
 The information found here should, if followed, help you and your family receive maximum enjoyment from living in the home, while also securing the highest possible financial returns from your investment in it.
 Now isn’t that what homeownership is all about?

 Becoming a homeowner is often quoted as the American dream, but homeownership is also an enormous responsibility.
 Unfortunately many people are not very good at it.
 This is sad, costly and unnecessary.
 I blame these failures on the fact that almost no home comes with instructions.
 Can you believe that?
 Your home is likely the single biggest purchase you’ve ever made and yet you likely have not been provided with many useful clues about how to properly take care of it.
+Whether you’re a DIYer and your home is your favorite hobby, or if you just want to know how to talk to tradespeople, this website can help.

-Since starting this site it has been a real joy for me to hear positive stories from happy homeowners who are either using the information found here, or directly experiencing the services provided by HPS Palo Alto Inc. I enjoy getting feedback so please drop me a line if you feel so inclined.
+It has been a real joy for me to hear positive stories from happy homeowners who are either using the information found here, or directly experiencing the services provided by HPS Palo Alto Inc. I enjoy getting feedback so please drop me a line if you feel so inclined.

 You should also know that in many ways this site is a work of fiction.
 Some of what you will find here is my opinion and not necessarily fact.
 I will try to stay clear of both politics and religion.
 My sincere hope is that this mix of accumulated experience and opinion will be fun and engaging enough that you will want to come back whenever you need help with being a better homeowner.